syncfusion-content/uwp-docs/uwp/Charts/Trendlines.md

 This trend line is used for comparing multiple sets of data that increase at specific rate.

-This will be calculates using the following formula:
+This will be calculated using the following formula:

 (Intercept*Math.Pow(xValue,Slope)) (Where xValue is underlying x value).